Is traditional Thai Massage better than non-traditional?

 Such a modified and more gentle system of Thai Massage exists already.

-It is called Thai Rocking Massage, and hundreds of Thai Healing Massage Academy’s students have been practicing it with excellent results for over a decade.
+It is called Thai Rocking Massage, and hundreds of Thai Healing Massage Academy’s students have been practicing it with excellent results for over two decades.

 Making a good system even better

-These are just a few examples how Thai Massage can be improved, and there are others.
-Of course there are some highly talented practitioners in Thailand who can do truly excellent work.
+These are just a few examples of how Thai Massage can be improved, and there are others.
+Of course, there are many highly talented practitioners in Thailand who can do truly excellent work.

 Just to make this clear, I am not saying that traditional Thai Massage is an inferior system.
 What I am saying is that a good system can sometimes be made even better by not clinging too closely to tradition.

 The world is evolving and changing, and so can massage.
-We can always learn more, become more creative, intuitive, and flexible.
+We can always learn more and become more creative, intuitive, and flexible.
 If tradition gets in the way of that, then it is a label that we do not have to hold onto.

 Thai Healing Massage Academy offers a large selection of Thai Massage online courses.
 The training is highly detailed, easy to follow and guaranteed to work.

-Our unique video training programs represent a true evolution in Thai Massage and will take your skills to a whole new level.
+Our unique online training programs represent a true evolution in Thai Massage and will take your skills to a whole new level.